Gio0300/gio0300.github.io/docs/index.md

 ---
 layout: default
 ---
-Hello and welcome to my blog.
+<h2>Hello and welcome to my blog.
 My name is Gio, I'm a professional computer geek and this is my blog.
-I hope you'll find the articles interesting or at the very least informative.
+I hope you'll find the articles interesting or at the very least informative.</h2>

 {% for post in site.posts %}
   <article>